[ + link to podcast ]

-Capuano, though he sensed a logic-trap close over him, could not stop his defensive lecture.
+Capuano, though he sensed a logic-trap about to close over him, nevertheless stubbornly continued:

-"This near side of the Moon," he continued, "shares the mutability of terrestrial life, which has allowed you Brazen Ones to do some things, to perform some actions.
-But still the Moon is small, and you thus have less room than we, and only the same five and a half thousand years since the Creation.
+"This near side of the Moon shares the mutability of terrestrial life, which has allowed you Brazen Ones to make changes, perform achievements; but still the Moon is small, and you thus have less room than we, and you've only had the same amount of time as we - only the same five and a half thousand years since the Creation.
 No wonder you failed when you tried to invade Earth.
 Besides, only a few miles north from this spot lies the boundary with the lunar Far Side, where begins the true celestial cosmos, changeless, sinless, sphere enclosing sphere, out to the Fixed Stars and the Primum Mobile...
 Between the terrestrial and the etherial realm, you are caught in a very narrow place, Moon-Man."

 Mind-voice a-quiver, the gnome replied:

-Since they could not bear it, they retreated from normal consciousness while the lunarians got to work...
+They thus retreated from consciousness, while the lunarians got to work...

-he could, and thought to fee a faint response.
+he could, and received a faint pressure in response.

-Capuano however, seeing him turn, accelerated forward, grabbed Armando's arm and touched helmets.
+Capuano however accelerated forward, grabbed Armando's arm and touched helmets.
 "This is ridiculous," his voice carried through the armour.
 "Where are we being taken?
 There's no air on the Moon.
 We can't live out here..."

 "Look at the light, signore," said Armando dreamily.
 "And the colours..."
-For there were strange hints now to be seen.
-Smudges of red and orange and green, hints of impossible, ghostly vegetation, wisps of air, images of aeons ago.
-Lamely, the boy remarked, "Flecks...
-I see flecks...
-I see more than before."
+Smudges of red and orange and green, hints of impossible ghostly vegetation, wisps of air, images of aeons ago.
+"Flecks...
+I see flecks..."

-do I, more and more pictures swimming around on my visor, it's all very
+do I - pictures swimming around on my visor - it's all very

 interesting, but we're getting low on oxygen and we can't live out

-The icy shower of mind-speech braced Armando, braced him to think, to say, "You mean - you can live in your suits?
+The mind-speech thrilled Armando; its icy shower braced him to soak in the meaning: "You - you can live in your suits?
 All the time?
 Awake and alive?"

-The 'gnome' turned as it spoke, and stopped.
-Armando and the others, as they caught up with it, saw its whole front surface picture wink out of existence, so that they caught an inkling of what lay in store for them in years to come when they, or rather their visors, might gaze mutually at moments of unadorned repose, of metallic dark.
+The 'gnome' turned as it spoke, and Armando and the others, as they caught up with it, saw its surface picture wink out of existence.
+Gazing at the blankness that remained, the others caught that same inkling of what lay in store.